Orioles beat Mets 1-0 to end 7-game skid

 New York has lost six straight, tying its season high, and 11 of 13.
 The Mets are 16-33 following an 11-1 start and have dropped eight consecutive home games for the first time since May 10-25, 2013.
 They have scored two runs in their last 32 innings.

 Baltimore, which arrived in New York with a seven-game losing streak, scored in the eighth off closer Jeurys Familia (2-3).
-New York native Pedro Alvarez reached on a single when his grounder to the right side of the shifted infield bounced off the glove of shortstop Amed Rosario on the outfield grass.
-Graig Gentry stole second, took third on Jones’ one-out single and scored on Machado’s drive just in front of the center-field warning track.
+Pinch-hitter Pedro Alvarez, who grew up in New York, reached on a single when his grounder to the right side of the shifted infield bounced off the glove of shortstop Amed Rosario on the outfield grass.
+Pinch-runner Craig Gentry stole second, took third on Jones’ one-out single and scored on Machado’s drive just in front of the center-field warning track.

-Bundy had escaped trouble in the eighth when the Mets loaded the bases on Plawecki’s two-out double, an intentional walk to Gonzalez and a walk to Jose Bautista.
-Rosario struck out on three pitches from Bundy, who is 3-1 with a 1.08 in six day games.
+Bundy escaped trouble in the seventh when the Mets loaded the bases on Plawecki’s two-out double, an intentional walk to Gonzalez and a walk to pinch-hitter Jose Bautista.
+Rosario struck out on three pitches from Bundy, who is 3-1 with a 1.08 ERA in six day games.

 Baltimore manager Buck Showalter quipped that pitching coach Roger McDowell was suggesting nicknames.